- Log in to post comments

-One of our favorite celebrations at school every year is International Dot Day!
+One of our favorite celebrations at my school every year is International Dot Day, an amazing global celebration of creativity, courage and collaboration based on Peter H. Reynolds' book, The Dot.

 1. Creating art

 In addition to the Dot!
 Dot!
-StickTogether sticker poster that we will be hanging up for students and teachers to work on collaboratively, we will be adding an exciting new project this year.
+StickTogether poster that we’ll be hanging up for students and teachers to work on collaboratively, we’ll also be adding an exciting new project this year.
+Our students will create their own sticker posters using the Pixel Art interface from StickTogether.

-Our students will be creating their own sticker posters using the Pixel Art digital tool from StickTogether.
 Students can use this free digital tool to create dots and make their mark in creative and fun ways.
-You can read all about the StickTogether Pixel Art Platform here in this post from my blog where I share how we used this for our second grade community garden project too.
+You can read all about the StickTogether Pixel Art interface in this blog post, where I share how to create your class Pixel Art Portrait Mural to kick off the new school year with your students.

 2. Using technology